Open Account

 • Brent Crude: Extracted from the North Sea, this type of oil is considered a benchmark for pricing in Europe, Asia, and Africa.
 Due to its low sulfur content, it is classified as "sweet" crude oil.

-• West Texas Intermediate (WTI): Sourced from oil fields in Texas and surrounding areas in the United States, WTI is a primary standard for U.S. markets.
-It is light and has low sulfur content, making it a high-quality oil.
+• West Texas Intermediate (WTI): Sourced from oil fields in Texas and surrounding areas in the United States, WTI is a high-quality crude oil that is light and "sweet" due to its low sulfur content.

 • Dubai Crude: Predominantly used in Middle Eastern markets, Dubai Crude serves as a price reference for Asian markets.
-It has a higher sulfur content, making it classified as "sour" crude oil.
+It has a higher sulfur content, classifying it as "sour" crude oil.

 • OPEC Basket: This is a blend of various types of crude oils produced by member countries of the Organization of Petroleum Exporting Countries (OPEC).